akarve/pachyderm/SETUP.md

 ### Format Volume

-First, attach your persistent disk to an instance in your cluster as follows:
+First, attach your persistent disk to an instance in your cluster.
+Any instance will do.
 ```shell
 gcloud compute instances attach-disk [INSTANCE_NAME] --disk [STORAGE_NAME]
 ```

-Next, follow [these instructions](https://cloud.google.com/compute/docs/disks/add-persistent-disk#formatting) to format and mount the disk.
+Follow [these instructions](https://cloud.google.com/compute/docs/disks/add-persistent-disk#formatting) to format and mount the disk.
 Do not add the disk to `/etc/fstab`.

-Lastly, carefully clean the persistend disk of all files and directories.
+Lastly, clean the persistent disk of all files and directories.
 ```shell
 rm -rf [path-to-disk]/*
 ```